These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning use of assistive devices or adaptive behaviors you have adopted

-Why: The DBQ includes specific fields for assistive devices (canes, braces, walker, crutches, wheelchair).
+The DBQ includes specific fields for assistive devices (canes, braces, walker, crutches, wheelchair).
 Use of assistive devices demonstrates functional limitation and supports higher ratings.
 Adaptive behaviors (avoiding stairs, using a shower chair, sitting rather than standing) also demonstrate impairment.

-Do this instead: Bring any assistive devices to the exam.
+Instead: Bring any assistive devices to the exam.
 Explicitly tell the examiner about every device or adaptive aid you use, how often you use it, and why.
 Even if you use a device only during flare-ups, that is relevant and should be documented.

 Impact: 20-40% range; supports functional impairment documentation